September 11, 10:00-16:00 UK time

 We are pleased to announce that Natallia Narkevich is LASIG’s 2021 scholarship winner.
 Natallia will be giving a presentation, Using Digital Tools To Encourage Learner Autonomy, at our PCE.
 Abstract: In this presentation, Natallia will share her expertise of using a variety of digital tools to promote learner autonomy outside the classroom and will demonstrate… Continue reading LASIG 2021 scholarship winner

-This interactive workshop, led by Carmen Becker and Annika Albrecht, will start with a short survey through which participants reflect their own learning spaces for foreign language learning.
-Participants will then gain an insight into the authentic foreign language development of a case study; this will serve as a basis for subsequent reflection in small… Continue reading Workshop
+Just connect them!
+Creating new landscapes for ALL This interactive workshop, led by Carmen Becker and Annika Albrecht, will start with a short survey through which participants reflect their own learning spaces for foreign language learning.
+Participants will then gain an insight into the authentic foreign language development of a case study; this will serve… Continue reading Workshops

 LASIG’s PCE will feature a number of mini presentations.
 The following are our presenters: Micòl Beseghi: Using translation for learner autonomy I will show how using authentic translation tasks in the foreign language classroom can be beneficial in terms of harnessing learners’ autonomous behaviour and creating a collaborative learning environment as well as a community… Continue reading Mini presentations